lbeverly/docs/sftd.md

 #### **`BufferFile`**
 _default: `/var/lib/sftd/buffer.db`_

-Path-prefix to the file(s) that sftd will use for it's local buffer store.
+Path-prefix to the file(s) that **`sftd`** will use for it's local buffer store.
-Individual buffers will have a '.' and an incrementing number be appended to the path-prefix.
+Individual buffers will have a '.' and an incrementing number will be appended to the path-prefix.
 BufferFiles which have been synchronized will be removed automatically.

 #### **`EnrollmentTokenFile`**